Royal Quest (2019)

 Royal Quest was a professional wrestling pay-per-view event produced by New Japan Pro-Wrestling (NJPW).
-The event took place on August 31, 2019 at the Copper Box Arena in London, England and was streamed live on FITE TV.
+It was the inaugural Royal Quest event and took place on 31 August 2019 at the Copper Box Arena in London, England and was streamed live on FITE TV.
 It was the first-ever event independently promoted by NJPW in the United Kingdom.

 Eight matches were contested at the event.
 In the main event, Kazuchika Okada retained the IWGP Heavyweight Championship against Minoru Suzuki.
 Hiroshi Tanahashi defeated Zack Sabre Jr. to win the British Heavyweight Championship, Kenta defeated Tomohiro Ishii to win the NEVER Openweight Championship, and the Guerrillas of Destiny retained the IWGP Tag Team Championship against Aussie Open – the winners of Revolution Pro Wrestling's Road to Royal Quest tournament.

 Production

 Background

 Royal Quest was the first-ever professional wrestling event independently promoted by NJPW in the United Kingdom.
-It was the first UK event produced by NJPW after Strong Style Evolved UK on June 30 and July 1, 2018 (in partnership with Revolution Pro Wrestling).
+It was the first UK event produced by NJPW after Strong Style Evolved UK on 30 June – 1 July 2018 (in partnership with Revolution Pro Wrestling).

 The event was streamed live on FITE TV and made available for on demand viewing on NJPW World in September.

-On July 17, Revolution Pro Wrestling announced the Road to Royal Quest tag team tournament, to be held during the month of August.
+On 17 July, Revolution Pro Wrestling announced the Road to Royal Quest tag team tournament, to be held during the month of August.
 It would include eight teams, with the winners challenging the IWGP Tag Team Champions Guerrillas of Destiny (Tama Tonga and Tanga Loa) at Royal Quest.
 Aussie Open (Kyle Fletcher and Mark Davis) won the tournament, defeating the team of Josh Bodom and Sha Samuels in the final.